 URL versioning (/v1/users).
 Simple, obvious, easy to route at the load balancer.
 Downside: forces a copy-paste of every endpoint when you go to v2, even ones that didn't change.

 Header versioning (Accept: application/vnd.yourcompany.v2+json).
 Cleaner separation between resource identity and representation.
 Downside: it's invisible in logs and harder to debug because two requests to the same URL behave differently.
-Most teams that adopt this wish they'd done URL versioning.
+Most teams that adopt this end up wishing they'd done URL versioning.

 Date-pinning (API-Version: 2026-05-26).
 Stripe's model.
 Pin a customer to a date, evolve the API continuously, and run a translation layer that converts the live API back to the date-pinned format.
 Powerful, expensive, only worth it at API-as-product scale.
 If you're not Stripe, you're not Stripe.
 Don't pretend you are.